-(a) Any U.S. citizen who is a member of the academic community and who is associated in any way with any U.S. or foreign college, 97 university or similar institution of higher learning;
+(a) Any U.S. citizen who is a member of the academic community and who is associated in any way with any U.S. or foreign college, ??

 (b) Any non-U.S. citizen who is a member of the academic community?
-27 and who is associated in any way with any U.S.-owned or U.S.-97 affiliated college, university or similar institution of higher learning which is located either in the United States or abroad.
+27 and who is associated in any way with any U.S.-owned or U.S.-og affiliated college, university or similar institution of higher learning which is located either in the United States or abroad.

-If the individual is located in the United States, approval will be requested by memorandum to the Chief, Foreign Resources Division.
+If the individual is located in the United States, approval will be re-Off quested by memorandum to the Chief, Foreign Resources Division.
 The memorandum will include a statement that the individual is, or is not, a DCD asset or contact, and in the event he is will include the concurrence of the Chief, Domestic Collection Division.
 If the individual is located outside the United States, approval will be requested by memorandum to the Chief of the Area Division who has jurisdiction over the area concerned.
-Operational use of foreign members of the academic community who are not associated in any way with U.S. equived or U.S.-affiliated institutions of higher learning is also considered sensitive.
-The operational use of such individuals also requires the approval of the Chief of the Area Division.
-In any case involving a well known person or having special security implications, the Division Chief to whom the request is referred under the above provisions will consult with the DDO and obtain the latter's approval.
+Operational use of foreign members of the academic community who are not associated in any way with U.S.- 84 owned or U.S.-affiliate linstitutions of higher learning is also considered sensitive.
+The operational use of such individuals also requires the approval of the Chief of the Area Division In any case involving a well known person or having special security implications, the Division Chief to whom the request is referred under the above provisions will consult with the DDO and obtain the latter's approval.